grahamcohen/CathrineMarchenAsmussen/content/videos/14-zezils-world.md

   Nomineret IDFA
   Nomineret Robert
 description: |
-  Cecilie aka Zezil

-  One of the few ethnic Danish students in a primary school in Nørrebro, Cph
+  Cecilie, aka Zezil, is one of the few ethnic Danish students in a primary school in Nørrebro, torn between two cultures.
 description_da: |
   Cecilie aka Zezil